unmarshal/lcd.rb/README.md

   1. Run `install.sh`
   2. Reload your .bashrc `. ~/.bashrc`
-  3. Smile, knowing that you are saving mental energy and accumulated time having to remember and type out long directory paths.
+  3. Smile, knowing that you are saving mental energy and accumulated time not having to remember and type out long directory paths.

 -
 ##### Questions or Suggestions send to Marshall Beddoe <unmarshal@gmail.com>